You Can Feel Good Inside Yourself.

 What is Mindfulness and How Does it Support Psychotherapy?

-"Mindfulness" describes a quality of awareness of one's real experience.
-We are "mindful" when we are very present with something that is happening, in a way that has less judgment and expectation, and with a much greater connection to bodily sensations and experience.
-In The Mindful Brain, neuroscientist Daniel Siegel writes, “Mindful awareness is a form of experience that seems to promote neural plasticity.”
+"Mindfulness" describes a quality of awareness of our present-time experience.
+We are "mindful" when we bring awareness to our body sensations, emotions, and thoughts, without judgment and expectations.
+In somatically-centered mindfulness, or Embodied Mindfulness, we explore how awareness of the body in particular facilitates a much deeper understanding of who we are and what we really need.
+Neuroscientist Daniel Siegel writes in The Mindful Brain, “Mindful awareness is a form of experience that seems to promote neural plasticity.”
 Mindfulness builds bridges between different parts of the brain, allowing for change in deeply held emotional patterns.
-Hakomi, Somatic Experiencing, and Internal Attunement Resourcing are methods that utilize Mindfulness to support fundamental change in how we experience life.
+Hakomi and Somatic Experiencing are methods that utilize Embodied Mindfulness to support fundamental change in how we experience life.

 Mindfulness and the Embodied Self